St John Ambulance – Standard Terms and Conditions for Public

 Manager in attendance considers the Event to be larger or of a

-higher risk than stated on the online request form or
+higher risk than stated on the booking form or subsequent

-it be necessary at this stage to withdraw from the Event, full
+withdrawal.
+Should it be necessary at this stage to withdraw from

-charges will apply for the resources provided, and We accept no
+the Event, full charges will apply for the resources provided, and

-liability for any loss you may incur due to the termination of the
+We accept no liability for any loss you may incur due to the

-personnel, personal information will only be provided upon a
+personal information will only be provided upon a request by legal

-request by legal representation and/or by written consent of the
+representation and/or by written consent of the individual

-individual concerned, all subject at all times to the Data
+concerned, all subject at all times to the Data Protection Act

-Protection Act (1998).
-We will provide You with a summary of
+(1998).
+We will provide You with a summary of patients treated, and

 6.1 Any complaints or disagreements regarding Our services or